[ESPN] 2025年NBA模拟选秀:基于交易和最新情报的选秀预测

 Standing reach: 8-5 | Wingspan: 6-10¼

-Johnson has been viewed by many teams as having a somewhat narrow band of landing spots, between picks No. 4 and No. 6, but there are realistic scenarios such as this one where he slips out of that group.
+Johnson has been viewed by many teams as having a somewhat narrow set of landing spots, between Picks 4 and 6, but there are realistic scenarios such as this one in which he slips out of that group.

 9. Toronto Raptors